 |In grief, thoughts of death may surface when thinking of or fantasizing about “joining” the deceased loved one.||In Depression, thoughts are focused on ending one’s life due to feeling worthless or undeserving of living or being unable to cope with the pain.|

 Can Grief and Depression Co-Exist?

-Grief and depression can co-exist for some people.
-Death of a loved one, losing a job or being a victim of a physical assault or a major disaster can lead to depression.
-When grief and depression co-occur, the grief is more severe and lasts longer than grief without depression.
+Grief and Depression can co-exist for some people.
+Death of a loved one, losing a job or being a victim of a physical assault or a major disaster can lead to Depression.
+When grief and Depression co-occur, the suffering is more severe and lasts longer than grief without Depression.

 How to Find Out If You Are Sad

-Here is how you can figure if it’s just sadness that you are experiencing:
+Here is how you can figure out if it’s just sad that you are experiencing:

 4. Sadness has short-term effects

 5. It could also be a result of grief.